First Solar Ranked Largest Photovoltaic EPC in 2012 as European Companies Falter

 “Because of the dramatic shift in demand away from Europe, non-European companies are now completing vast numbers of PV projects around the world.
 Last year, just four of the top 10 EPCs and system integrators were based in Europe due to the large project business of US, Chinese and Indian companies.
 Back in 2010, seven of the top 10 EPCs were European,” commented Ash Sharma, senior director of research at IHS.

-First Solar and were found to have benefitted from the huge utility-scale PV pipeline being constructed both in the US and many other countries over a number a years, including the 550 MW Topaz Solar Farm and the 290 MW Agua Caliente Solar Project.
+and SunEdison were found to have benefitted from the huge utility-scale PV pipeline being constructed both in the US and many other countries over a number a years, including the 550 MW Topaz Solar Farm and the 290 MW Agua Caliente Solar Project.

 The Rise of Asia